wazzy88/Wshaikh/README.md

 ---

-### Part 1 - Description of the Topology
+### Part 1 - Description of the Azure Network Topology

-The main purpose of this network is to expose a traffic to high level cloud infrastructure with monitoring measures and mitigation techniques.
+The below network diagram is a visual representation of the cloud based infrastructure on the Azure platform.

 <details>
 <summary> <b> Click here to view Virtual Networks overview. </b> </summary>